 The impact of poor data collection

-- Limited policymaking and governance: Without good data, policymakers will still make laws and regulations – they just won’t be relevant to Native populations.
+When Native tribes lack access to their own data, it leads to several unfortunate impacts:- Limited policymaking and governance: Without good data, policymakers will still make laws and regulations – they just won’t be relevant to Native populations.
 Native leaders won’t get the information they need to craft policy that supports their citizens and territories.
 Public health teams won’t understand the health disparities that need intervention in Tribal nations.

 - Lower data quality: Small sample sizes for data about Native Americans denigrate the quality of that data, particularly when data from one tribe or region is viewed as accurate for all tribes.